Prohelion/prohelion.github.io/docs/Profinity/Profinity_Version2/Extending_Profinity/Scripting/Operations/CANBus.md

     ```python
     # Receive all packets
-    for packet in CAN.CANPackets():
+    for packet in CAN.Bus():
         # Process packet
         pass

     # Receive all packets with timeout (in milliseconds)
-    for packet in CAN.CANPackets(1000): # 1 second timeout
+    for packet in CAN.Bus(1000): # 1 second timeout
         # Process packet
         pass

     # Receive packets for specific ID
-    for packet in CAN.CANPackets(0x123):
+    for packet in CAN.Bus(0x123):
         # Process packet
         pass

     # Receive packets for specific ID with timeout (in milliseconds)
-    for packet in CAN.CANPackets(0x123, 1000): # Receive packets with ID 0x123, 1 second timeout
+    for packet in CAN.Bus(0x123, 1000): # Receive packets with ID 0x123, 1 second timeout
         # Process packet
         pass
     ```